CREATING A SKILLED AND INCLUSIVE WORKFORCE FOR

 Business in the Community’s Responsible Digital Business programme seeks to work with our members to overcome these challenges and ensure that this digital transformation is ethical, sustainable and inclusive.

-The GREAT Project is delivered by Voluntary Action Leicestershire and funded by the European Social Fund and The National Lottery Community Fund.
+The GREAT Project is delivered by Voluntary Action Leicestershire and funded by the European Social Fund (ESF) and The National Lottery Community Fund (NLCF).

 WE ARE STRONGER IN NUMBERS